Types of Car Washes

 Machinery (Manual Vs. Automatic):

 An automatic car wash uses machinery to do most of the heavy lifting, without human intervention.
-People often use “automatic” as shorthand for express or automated washes (washes with computerized pay stations), which is incorrect.
+People often use “automatic” as shorthand for express or automated car washes which is incorrect.

 Structure (In-Bay Vs. Tunnel):